lupyuen/lupyuen.github.io/src/grafana.md

   }
   c.topics.Store(&topic)

-  //  Subscribe to all topics: "#".
+  //  Subscribe to all MQTT Topics: "#".
 TODO: Support other topics.
   //  Previously: c.client.Subscribe(t, 0, c.HandleMessage)
   c.client.Subscribe(defaultTopicMQTT, 0, c.HandleMessage)
 }
 ```

+Sorry this code looks wonky...

+(Because I haven't decided which topics we should support)

+1. We subscribe to __all MQTT Topics__: "#"

+    This means we will receive MQTT Messages for __all our devices__.

+    Also we will receive __all types of messages__, including the "Join Network" messages.

+1. However "#" is __not a valid Topic Name__ in our Grafana Data Source.
+(Not sure why it fails)

+    Hence we use __"all"__ as the substitute Topic Name for the "#" MQTT Topic.

 ## Receive MQTT Messages